nambili-samuel/VoiceCloning-AI/README.md

 Currently, VoiceCloning-AI supports multiple languages including English, German, Spanish, French, Hindi, Italian, Japanese, Korean, Polish, Portuguese, Russian, Turkish, and Chinese (simplified).
 Support for Arabic, Bengali, and Telugu is coming soon.

-VoiceCloning-AI is a **local, private, and free** solution that leverages state-of-the-art AI models to provide realistic, expressive, and personalized voice cloning for a variety of applications.